Koyonari/BED2024Apr_P03_T05/README.md

 - **Method:** POST
 - **Request URL:** `http://localhost:3500/register`
-- **Description:** Creates an account, either as a Volunteer or User, seperate specific request for new users
+- **Description:** Creates an account, either as a Volunteer or User, seperate specific request(s) for new users

 #### Example Request Body for Volunteer: